 If at any time your partner has self-destructive urges that cannot be controlled, take them to the nearest hospital.

 Violence or self-harm are huge indicators that something is wrong and requires a professional.
-On the right side of my main page, there is a list of kink-friendly therapists who may be able to help more than those unaware of kink.
+Check out my list of kink-friendly therapists who may be able to help more than those unaware of kink.
 Always be sure your partner is taken care of if their symptoms do not disappear within a day.
 Depressive symptoms lasting longer than a day may indicate a mental health problem (as opposed to sub drop/top drop) and need to be addressed before play continues.

 Stay safe, always communicate, and stay informed!